Total absorption of tailored incoming signals by black holes

+Before demonstrating VA in spherically symmetric spacetimes, it is important to clarify which VAMs are available.
+In the existing literature, the only VAMs\footnote{Here we use the term VAM to refer to complex \textit{total transmission modes}.} known for four-dimensional spherically symmetric BHs are the so-called algebraically special modes in Schwarzschild spacetime~\cite{Couch:1973zc}.
+These modes are purely imaginary and, as a result, are not well suited for time-domain scattering simulations.
 We provide some details here of the calculation of the VA modes of higher dimensional BHs.
 Surprisingly, VA modes have only been calculated for Kerr BHs, and very recently only~\cite{Cook:2022kbb}.
 We suspect that there is a rich structure of modes in generic BH spacetimes.
 Here we focus on a very specific family of BH solutions in higher dimensions, the Tangherlini solution~\cite{Tangherlini:1963bw}.